oveddan/ml-text/README.md

       --temperature 0.6

 What the above command did, was use an LSTM model trained on the text in [corpus/shakespeare.txt](corpus/shakespeare.txt) to generate some text of length 250, that the model predicted which characters should come after some random text.
 Everything is run on your computer using Tensorflow.js in Node.

+## Trying out gpt-2 in runway.ml

+Runway can be used to generate text using gpt-2, a state of the art text generation model.

+If runway is running, and gpt-2 is active, the script below can be run:

+    node gen_text_gpt2.js "Everybody betrayed me.
+I'm fed up with this world."

+Which will generate text with the prompt "Everybody betrayed me.
+I'm fed up with this world."

 ## What is an LSTM RNN?